 OutStories Bristol is an Unincorporated Association.
 Our Constitution.

 Our activities are co-ordinated by Trustees elected annually by the members of OutStories Bristol at a General Meeting.
-The Trustees hold planning sessions in central Bristol approximately bi-monthly to exchange information, organise activities and oversee the collection and archiving of material.
+The Trustees hold planning sessions approximately bi-monthly to exchange information, organise activities and oversee the collection and archiving of material.

 Leaflets and information

-This website and our Facebook page are maintained by a sub-group of members.
+This website is maintained by a sub-group of members.
 We welcome help – particularly if you have experience in WordPress websites!